hongyuanjia/eplusr/README.md

     names can also be given in lower-style, e.g. `name = "Test", begin_month = 1`.

-You can also add new comments alongside new values to the new objects.
+You can also add new comments alongside with new values to the new objects.

 For example, you can add two new objects in `RunPeriod`: